taras711/ProTasker/README.md

 - **VS Code API** – For providing an excellent platform.
 - **Open Source Community** – For contributions and support.
 ```

-This version uses a clean, easy-to-read format with sections for features, installation, usage, development, and contributions.
-It includes placeholders for screenshots, making it ready for when those images are added.
-Let me know if you'd like to adjust or add anything further!